koenaad/Advent-of-Code-2018/README.md

 I had a lot of problems getting started with this puzzle: I had never done any regex-like parsing on Rust, so I had to learn this from scratch.
 I ended up using [`nom`](https://crates.io/crates/nom), a streaming parser. `nom` is pretty cool, but also kind of complicated.
 So it took a while to simply parse a claim...

 Also, tests are good.

+##### 04/12 - 05/12 (Day 04)

+This challenge was tough.
+Spent way too long getting the parsing good.
+Then spent way too long finding ways to convert these events into duration data.

+Using existing libraries / packages is good.

+##### 05/12 (Day 05)

+This challenge was a lot easier than Day 4 (or maybe I got a lot smarter?).
+Simply had to write an algorithm to apply the reactions to the polymer and do some more iterating over various combinations.

+Execution time is now about 7 seconds (with `--release`), I wonder if this could be further optimized...